 - subscribe to this travel advice to receive free email updates each time it's reissued.

 Entry and exit

-Australian citizens are required to obtain visas for Uzbekistan prior to arrival.
-Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) change regularly.
+Australian citizens are required to obtain a visa for Uzbekistan prior to arrival.
+Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) can change at short notice.
 Contact the nearest Embassy or Consulate of Uzbekistan for the most up-to-date information.
-The Embassy of Uzbekistan in Singapore can be contacted on (65) 6734 3942 or by email on firstname.lastname@example.org.
-Their website is http://www.uzbekistan.org.sg/
+The Embassy of Uzbekistan in Singapore can provide assistance and can be contacted on (+65) 6734 3942 or by email at email@example.com.
+Visa and travel information is available on their website.

-Uzbek visas specify the validity of the visa, the amount of entries and also the duration of the stay.
+Uzbek visas specify validity, number of entries allowed, and the duration of stay.
 For example, you may be granted a multiple entry visa with a validity of three months and a seven day limit on the duration of your stay.
-This means you are only allowed to stay in the country for the amount of days specified under the duration of stay section listed on the visa.
+You are only allowed to stay in the country for the number of days specified under the ‘duration of stay’ section on the visa.

 Safety and security

 Terrorist attacks have occurred in Uzbekistan.
 Attacks could be directed against a range of targets, including locations known to be frequented by foreigners.